 Employees of the Canadian Space Agency, its partners and other libraries have access to documents in the general collection.

-The document loan period is four weeks and items are renewable, with the exception of documents that have been reserved by another patron.
+The loan period is four weeks with possibility to renew if the item have not been reserved by another client.

 The library provides a reading room for on-site consultation as well as audiovisual equipment for videos and microfiche and computers for access to the automated catalogue and the Internet.
 Members of the public must make an appointment to visit the library.